-Visit our For ESL Learners page to find out more information about conversation groups, ESL book discussions, translation services, and local classes/test centers.
+Visit our For ESL Learners page to find out more information about conversation groups, ESL book discussions, and translation services.

 Over 1,000 activities arranged by category to help students and teachers study English as a Second Language.
 A project of “The Internet TESL Journal” with contributions by many teachers.

 This site includes lessons on grammar, vocabulary, pronunciation, quizzes, interactive games, jokes, speaking, listening, and more.
 Teachers will find lesson plans, a newsletter, job ads and forum.

 An encyclopedia reference work cataloging all of the world’s 6,912 known languages.
 It is frequently cited as a source of basic information on individual languages, language use, bilingualism and other topics.

 These courses were developed by the United States government and are in the public domain.
 Very detailed and comprehensive courses here are made available through the private efforts of individuals who are donating their time and resources to provide quality materials for language learning.

 Livemocha is the first-of-its-kind online language-learning community.
 Lessons.
 Fun and interactive lessons that move at the right pace for you.
 Motivation.
 Track your progress and reach your goals with Livemocha tools.